Mupen64-Rewrite/m64prs/README.md

 # m64prs
 A WIP TASing emulator based on Mupen64Plus and written in Rust.
-The
+This is my attempt to clean up some of the rougher points of [M64RPFW](https://github.com/Mupen64-Rewrite/M64RPFW) and simplify the core integration so that we can keep up with features and fixes added to Mupen64Plus.

 ## Building
 MSRV (**M**inimum **S**upported **R**ust **V**ersion) is currently the latest stable release of Rust.